Examples

 }

-Subscription to the topic "Topic for simple message" is ended by the user by clicking on the "End subscription" button.
+The user can unsubscribe from the "Topic for simple message" topic by clicking the "Unsubscribe" button.
 The JavaScript function looks like this:

 function unsubscribeWebsocketMessage(){